 Priyanka Chopra BREAKS SILENCE On Salman Khan Controversy Over Bharat; Says THIS About His Taunts!

 For a very long time, superstar Salman Khan took constant jibes at Priyanka Chopra for walking out of Bharat and choosing 'marriage' over his film.
 So much so that the netizens got fed up of Salman Khan's constant digs and taunts aimed at Priyanka Chopra and called out the 'toxic masculinity'.
-Priyanka, who has already kick-started the promotion of her upcoming film, The Sky Is Pink, finally breaks silence on the entire controversy and reacts to Salman's jibes.
+Priyanka, who has already kick-started the promotion of her upcoming film, The Sky Is Pink, finally broke her silence on the entire controversy and reacted to Salman's jibes.

 All's NOT WELL Inside The Bachchan Clan?
 A MYSTERY Around Aishwarya Rai Bachchan's ABSENCE Is Solved

-Here’s What Priyanka Said..
+Here’s What Priyanka Had Said..

-While speaking to Mumbai Mirror, Priyanka Chopra reacts to entire Bharat fiasco and says, "The only thing I'd say is that if there was a reaction required you'd have had it by now.
+While speaking to Mumbai Mirror, Priyanka Chopra reacted to the entire Bharat fiasco and said, "The only thing I'd say is that if there was a reaction required you'd have had it by now.
 Salman is amazing.
 I've always admired him."

-Priyanka Denies The ‘Cold War’
+Priyanka Denies ‘Cold War’

 The actress further added, "He (Salman Khan) came for Nick and my reception, we went to his house, I'm really close to his sister (Arpita Khan).
 So, there's never an issue with him."

-Priyanka Reacts To Zaira Wasim’s Exit From The Film Industry
+Priyanka Reacts To Zaira Wasim’s Exit From The Industry

-In the same interview, when Priyanka was asked about Zaira Wasim's exit from film industry, the actress said that It was her personal choice and we're no one to dictate what someone should do or shouldn't do.
-She further added that she is all the love for the Zaira Wasim and she wishes her all the best for the future.
+In the same interview, when Priyanka was asked about Zaira Wasim's exit from the film industry, the actress said that it was her personal choice and we're no one to dictate what someone should do or shouldn't do.
+She further added that she is all love for Zaira Wasim and wishes the best for her future.

 Priyanka On Returning To Bollywood After Three Years